giovanniligato/IoT-Project/README.md

 ### MySQL Database

-The MySQL database is used to store the ip addresses of the sensors and actuators in the registration phase and to store the sensor/actuator data in the operation phase.
+The MySQL database is used to store the ip addresses of the sensors and actuators in the registration phase and to store the sensor or actuator data in the operation phase.
 If MySQL is not installed, you can install it using the following command:
   ```bash
   sudo apt-get install mysql-server
   ```